-- a) If one or more team member is more than 5 minutes late for the scheduled start of a race, all else being in readiness, the Division Judge may declare a forfeit by that team. - b) Teams that win by forfeit must run but not necessarily complete, (see 5.15(i)) the minimum required heats scheduled to qualify for points awarded in round robin or to advance in double elimination competition.
-If another team is not available to compete, the team shall race without an opponent. (see also 5.17(i) - c) Forfeiting teams that do not show just cause, may be excluded from the Tournament by the Organiser and may be subject to further discipline.
+- 8.1 Practice Runs Tournament Organisers shall designate a time for warm ups in the rings by informing the teams prior to racing.
+No other training shall be allowed in or near the ring. - 8.2 If one or more team member is more than 5 minutes late for the scheduled start of a race, all else being in readiness, the Division Judge may declare a forfeit by that team. - 8.3 Teams that win by forfeit must run but not necessarily complete, the minimum required heats scheduled to qualify for points awarded in round robin or to advance in double elimination competition.
+If another team is not available to compete, the team shall race without an opponent. - 8.4 Forfeiting teams that do not show just cause, may be excluded from the Tournament by the Organiser and may be subject to further discipline.